 After college, I taught English for six years at a Chassidic Yeshiva in West Hollywood, while playing in a rock band and writing for an alternative weekly newspaper.
 I started writing for the newspaper after I won a story contest with a tall tale about a guy who loses his triplex on the beach during a game of darts with the devil.
 It was called "Darts with Mr. D," and the paper presented me with a princely check for $100—a 500% increase over my college contest award.
 Not only that, they asked me to keep writing for them, only—get this—they wanted actual journalism!
 I did what I could and had lots of fun doing it.

-As of 2012, I have published thirty-two books, including seven for adults and twenty-five for intermediate and young adult readers.
-My most recent publications include three volumes in a wonderful, classy National Geographic series for readers age 10 and older called Remember...
+As of 2017, I have published thirty-three books, including eight for adults and twenty-five for intermediate and young adult readers.
+(But who's counting?)
+My most recent publications include a collection of ancient Greek love poems called Wild Love with my Italian friend, Corrado Sesselego, and three volumes in a wonderful, classy National Geographic series called Remember...
 This beautifully designed series emphasizes primary sources and archival images to tell the story of key American events.
 There are seven volumes in the series, and I have written three of them: Remember Little Rock, Remember the Alamo, and Remember Little Bighorn.

 My books have been honored by the National Council for the Social Studies, the Children’s Book Council, the American Library Association, the American Folklore Society, the Daughters of the Republic of Texas, the Arkansas Library Association, School Library Journal, and Storytelling World.
-A lot of kids like them, too, and their parents are jumping on the bandwagon.
-I get letters and e-mails from people of every age and situation, living all over the world.
-If you have any thoughts or questions about my books—or about anything else—please express yourself by using the E-mail me link, found near the top of the left-hand column and near the bottom of the right-hand column.
+A lot of readers like them, too, and I get letters and e-mails from people of every age and situation, living all over the world.
+If you have any thoughts or questions about my books—or about anything else—please use the Contact link at the top of the page.

 I live in Escondido, California, about 35 miles northeast of San Diego.